 FIGURE 2.
-Sample characteristics of time pulses broadcast from NBS stations WWV & WWVH. radio carrier frequency.
-Intervals of 1 min are marked by the omission of the pulse at the beginning of the last second of every minute and by commencing each minute with two pulses spaced by 0.1 second.
+Sample characteristics of time pulses broadcast from NBS radio stations WWV and WWVH.
 The first pulse marks the beginning of the minute.
-The 2-min, 3-min and 5-min intervals are synchronized with the seconds pulses and are marked by the beginning or ending of the periods when the audio frequencies are not transmitted.
+The 2-min, 3-min, and 5-min intervals are synchronized with the seconds pulses and are marked by the beginning or ending of the periods when the audio frequencies are not transmitted.
 The pulse duration is 5 milliseconds.
 The pulse waveform is shown in figure 2.
 At WWV each pulse contains 5 cycles of 1000 Hz frequency.
 At WWVH the pulse consists of 6 cycles of 1200 Hz frequency.
 The pulse spectrum is composed of discrete frequency components at intervals of 1 Hz.
 The components have maximum amplitudes at approximately 995 Hz for WWV and 1194 Hz for WWVH pulses.
 The tone is interrupted 40 milliseconds for each seconds pulse.
 The pulse starts 10 milliseconds after commencement of the interruption.
 WWVB transmits seconds pulses continuously using a special time code described in section 1.10.
-WWVL does not transmit seconds markers, however, accurate time intervals may be obtained directly from the carrier using appropriate techniques.
+WWVL does not transmit seconds markers.
+However, accurate time intervals may be obtained directly from the carrier using appropriate techniques.
 1.5.
 Time Signals (a) Program The audio frequencies are interrupted at precisely 3 min before each hour at WWV and 2 min before each hour at WWVH.
-They are resumed on the hour at WWV and WWVH, and at 5- and 10-minute intervals throughout the hour as indicated in figure 1.
-Universal Time (referenced to the zero meridian at Greenwich, England) is announced in International Morse Code each 5 min from WWV and WWVH.
-This provides a ready reference to correct time where a timepiece may be in error by a few minutes.
+They are resumed on the hour at WWV and WWVH, and at 5- and 10-min intervals throughout the hour as indicated in figure 1.
+Universal Time, abbreviated UT after the given time (e.g., 1000 UT) is the time of a clock in the Coordinated Universal Time (UTC) system.
+This time is referenced to the Greenwich Meridian (longitude zero) thus is also known as Greenwich Mean Time (GMT).
+Time (GMT) is announced every five minutes from WWV and WWVH both in International Morse Code and by voice.
+The Morse Code announcements immediately precede the voice on both stations.
 The 0 to 24 hour system is used starting with 0000 at midnight at longitude zero.
 The first two figures give the hour, and the last two figures give the number of minutes past the hour when the tone returns.
-For example, at 1655 UT, the four figures 1-6-5-5 are broadcast in code.
+For example, at 1655 GMT, the four figures 1-6-5-5 are broadcast in code.
 The time announcement refers to the end of an announcement interval, i.e., to the time when the audio frequencies are resumed.
-At station WWV a voice announcement of Eastern Standard Time is given during the last half of every fifth minute during the hour.
-At 10:35 a.m., EST, for instance, the voice announcement given in English is: National Bureau of Standards, WWV; when the tone returns, Eastern Standard Time will be ten hours, thirty-five minutes.
-At WWVH a similar voice announcement of Hawaiian Standard Time occurs during the first half of every fifth minute during the hour.
+At station WWV a voice announcement of Greenwich Mean Time is given during the last half of every fifth minute during the hour.
+At 10:35 a.m.
+GMT, for instance, the voice announcement given in English is: "National Bureau of Standards, WWV, Fort Collins, Colorado; next tone begins at ten hours, thirty-five minutes Greenwich Mean Time."
+At station WWVH a similar voice announcement of Greenwich Mean Time occurs during the first half of every fifth minute during the hour.
+It should be noted that the voice announcement for station WWVH precedes that of WWV by 30 seconds.
+However, the tones referred to in both announcements occur simultaneously, though they may not be so received due to propagation effects.
+In areas where both stations are received, sometimes the keying for WWV (which occurs prior to the WWV voice announcement) may be mistaken for the WWVH returning tone.
+If it were not for the WWV signal interference, the tone for WWVH would be heard 30 seconds after the WWVH voice announcement ended and there would be no misinterpretation.
 Time-of-day information is given from WWVB using the time code described in section 1.10.
+Specialized equipment is needed for reception of this time code.
 WWVL does not transmit time-of-day information.